tin-cat/moockup/README.md

 Moockup is released under the MIT License, meaning you can do with it whatever you want, even for commercial and obscure purposes.
 A credit somewhere would be appreciated, though!

 ### Please
-Please don't use Moockup to show photos of animal abuse.
-Seriously.
+Please don't use Moockup if you're an animal abuser.